zeroluck/docs/sources/articles/benchmarking.md

 ## Performance Tuning

-Gluu Server has stateless architecture, it scales quite easy.
+Gluu Server has a stateless architecture, it scales quite easy.
 However to get high-performant server it must be tuned accordingly.

 Tuning consists of: